Select NOAA-NWS Forecast Office Text Products

 Millinocket:

-* Mean maximum temperatures were 2.1 degrees below normal
+* Mean maximum temperatures were 1.4 degrees above normal

 Houlton:

-* Mean maximum temperatures were 1.5 degrees below normal
+* Mean maximum temperatures were 1.3 degrees above normal

 Weather Events: